ikarius6/jacky/README.md

 - Triggered manually via the context menu
 - Captures a 1024×1024 area around the pet, DPI-aware and multi-monitor safe
 - The screenshot is sent to the LLM as a base64 image for analysis

+### Screen Interaction

+When instructed, Jacky can take action on your screen!
+Tell Jacky to "click on the start button", or "close the browser window".
+Jacky will intelligently partition the screen, use vision to identify the target, and perform actual mouse clicks.

+### Voice Interaction (STT & TTS)

+Jacky can listen to your voice and talk back!
+- Enable voice transcription via AssemblyAI.
+Press `Ctrl+Alt+Space` to toggle voice recording.
+- Enable voice synthesis via ElevenLabs.
+Jacky's responses will be spoken aloud!
+- Configure API keys, models, and voices directly in the Settings dialog (Voice tab).

 ### Multi-instance & Peer Interactions